The Cherokee gets a new look as part of a mid-cycle overhaul for the latest model year.

 The Cherokee is offered in Sport, Latitude, Limited and Trailhawk trim levels.

 The Sport comes standard with A/C, power windows and locks, a six-speaker AM/FM stereo with AUX and USB inputs in addition to an SD card reader, Uconnect with 5.0-inch touchscreen, cruise control, Bluetooth connectivity, remote keyless entry, LED running lights, LED taillights and 17-inch steel wheels.
 An available Cold Weather Group brings heated front seats, a heated steering wheel, heated exterior mirrors and a windshield wiper de-icer, while stand-alone options include a CD player, satellite radio and alloy wheels.

-The Latitude builds on the Sport's features with body color exterior trim, roof rails, tinted windows, foglights, leather-wrapped steering wheel and shifter, ambient LED interior lighting, a fold-down front passenger's seat with underseat storage, a 115-volt power outlet and 17-inch alloy wheels.
+The Latitude builds on the Sport's features with body color exterior trim, roof rails, tinted windows, a rear-view camera, foglights, leather-wrapped steering wheel and shifter, ambient LED interior lighting, a fold-down front passenger's seat with underseat storage, a 115-volt power outlet and 17-inch alloy wheels.
 In addition to the Cold Weather Group, buyers can select Uconnect Access with 8.4-inch touchsceen, a retractable front sunroof and fixed rear sunroof, the 3.2-liter V6 and a premium audio system.
 There's also a Comfort/Convenience with dual-zone automatic climate control, a rearview camera, a power liftgate, remote start, automatic headlights, a power adjustable driver's seat, a cargo area cover and net, and satellite radio.

 The off-road-focused Trailhawk proudly wears Jeep's Trail-Rated emblem and boasts a more exterior aggressive design with skid plates front and back, red tow hoods and model-specific trim inside and out.
 The Trailhawk also boasts smaller bumpers on both ends that improve its approach and departure angles, and the Active Drive Lock four-wheel-drive system comes standard.
 Inside, it features Uconnect Access with 8.4-inch touchscreen and satellite radio; the premium sound system and Comfort/Convenience group can be spec'd.